 Dr Vicky Roupa is an Honorary Associate in Philosophy at the Open University.
 She studied philosophy at the University of Sussex earning her DPhil with a thesis on Hegel and political philosophy.
 She has taught at the universities of Sussex and Hertfordshire and at the Open University.

-My main research interests are in 19th century German philosophy and ancient Greek philosophy.
-I also have interests in contemporary continental philosophy and the intersection of philosophy and literature.
+My main research interests are in 19th century German philosophy (esp.
+Hegel) and ancient Greek philosophy (esp.
+Plato).
+I have also published in contemporary continental philosophy and the intersection of philosophy and literature.

 Dennis King Keenan, (ed.), Hegel and Contemporary Continental Philosophy.
 In Journal of the British Society for Phenomenology vol. 38, no. 3 (2007): 329-331.